 What is Community Living?

 Community Living is a non-profit organization that collects used clothing and small household items throughout Saskatchewan.
-Started in 1989, we are the fundraising branch of the Inclusion Saskatchewan (formerly the Saskatchewan Association for Community Living).
+Started in 1989, we are the fundraising branch of Inclusion Saskatchewan (formerly the Saskatchewan Association for Community Living).
 You may have seen one of our yellow bins in your neighbourhood or received a call from one of our callers asking for donations!

 Where do I donate?